-You can have tax underpayments collected via an adjustment to your PAYE tax code, provided you are in employment or in receipt of a UK-based pension.
-The coding adjustment applies to certain debts such as Self-Assessment liabilities, tax credit overpayments and outstanding Class 2 NIC contributions.
+The coding threshold entitles tax payers to have tax underpayments collected via a tax code, provided they are in employment or in receipt of a UK-based pension.
+The coding applies to certain debts such as Self-Assessment liabilities, tax credit overpayments and outstanding Class 2 NIC contributions.

-Instead of paying off debts in a lump sum, money is collected in equal monthly instalments over a tax year.
+Instead of paying off debts in a lump sum, money is collected in equal monthly instalments over the tax year.

 The amount of debt that can be coded out ranges from £3,000 to £17,000 based on a graduated scale.
 This is a different limit to that for paying your Self-Assessment bill where the amount owed must be less than £3,000.
 The maximum coding out allowance only applies to taxpayers with earnings exceeding £90,000.